archiidev/interview/README.md

 * Source code (preferably Python or JavaScript)
 * Some tests showing that it works
 * Short assessment of the code quality, what could be better

+# Other

+* Do not use the internet for help
+* If you don't complete, don't worry